zmughal-experiment/decl-cm-playground/README.md

 One approach that I'm thinking through is that CM systems could use a knowledge management system.
 This is already implemented in CFEngine 3 using Topic Maps.
 What I am after here is not gathering facts about a running system, but capturing facts about what makes up a final system and all its components.
+To say it another way,  the knowledge here should be *a priori*.

 This would give a hierarchical model along with dependencies and interfaces between the components.
 These dependencies and interfaces are important because it is the relationships between components that can reveal the order that changes should be made.